blagojce95/ml_project2/README.md

 mirror (in case of problems): https://drive.google.com/file/d/1S3BD_hBa16i9mozQ3y75j5OU0B15sDl6/view?usp=sharing

 Just extract the zip file into the `data` folder.
 The data is the same as provided on the GloVe website and crowdAI competition, but named and organized as used in our code.
+Please make sure that the data folder contains two subdirectories 'twitter-dataset' and 'glove_embeddings' instead of a another single 'data' subdirectory in order for the code to work.
+The twitter dataset should be in the directory 'data/twitter-dataset' and the glove embeddings should be in 'data/glove_embeddings'.

 ### Model weights
 Our final trained model can be downloaded from the following link:

 link 1: https://drive.google.com/open?id=1wbDzVXizOOwCdPRN3rQIWvKN-EvoHgO5

-mirror (in case of problems):
+mirror (in case of problems): https://drive.google.com/open?id=1JRSItMMt_yJmc7AMzpZUj_ynru38wwze

 Exrtact the zip file into the `models_checkpoints` folder.